 This content is for educational purposes only and does not constitute financial advice.
 Consult a qualified financial advisor before making financial decisions.

-This guide covers what JG Wentworth actually owns (more brands than most sellers realize), the criteria that separate good buyers from bad ones, a practical checklist for comparing offers, and how CSF stacks up against JGW on the points you can verify in writing.
+This guide covers the corporate family behind several familiar brand names, the criteria worth applying to any buyer, a practical checklist for comparing offers, and how CSF compares with JGW on points you can verify in writing.

-If you collect quotes from JG Wentworth, Peachtree, and Stone Street thinking you are getting three independent comparisons, you are getting three quotes from the same parent company.
-JG Wentworth's published Consumer Privacy Notice lists 18 entities in The J.G.
-Wentworth Company family, including the brands sellers most commonly run into:
+Several brands sellers treat as separate companies share a parent.
+If you collect quotes from J.G.
+Wentworth, Peachtree, and Stone Street expecting three independent comparisons, those quotes come from within the same corporate family.
+We put the largest affiliated brand next to a direct funder in our Peachtree vs CSF comparison.
+J.G.
+Wentworth discloses this itself.
+Its published Consumer Privacy Notice (opens in a new tab) lists 18 entities in The J.G.
+Wentworth Company family, including the brands sellers most commonly encounter:

 - Peachtree Financial Solutions LLC